 Protecting Business Data This Festive Season

-With Black Friday and Cyber Monday fast approaching, shoppers worldwide are starting to get ready for the Christmas season.
-The best deals, offers, and promotions in store and online, what’s not to love?
+Christmas shoppers worldwide are in full swing with the best deals, offers, and promotions in store and online, what’s not to love?

-Estimates predict that British consumers are set to spend £6bn over the course of the Black Friday weekend, with the average consumer contributing £296.
+Data from banks and card issuers suggests consumers spent almost £9.2bn over the course of the Black Friday weekend.
 However, research also points to an extremely concerning spike in cyber attacks and fraudulent links sent around this time.

 Beware of Phishing